 Even if your surgery was successful in removing all visible cancer, there may be a chance that your cancer could return.
-Doctors feel this may be due to microscopic bits of cancer that may remain and are undetectable with current methods.
-Depending on your specific case, you may benefit from adjuvant therapy, since this additional treatment may reduce the risk that your cancer will return.
+Microscopic bits of cancer sometimes remain and are undetectable with current methods.
+Depending on your specific case, you may benefit from adjuvant therapy, since this additional treatment may reduce the risk of your cancer recurring.

 Not everyone benefits from adjuvant therapy.
 Work with your doctor to determine if adjuvant therapy is right for you.

 Types of cancer treatment that are used as adjuvant therapy include:

 - Chemotherapy.
 Chemotherapy uses drugs to kill cancer cells.
 Chemotherapy treats the entire body, killing cancer cells, no matter where they may be located.
 Adjuvant chemotherapy isn't helpful in all situations, so talk to your doctor about whether this treatment is right for you and how much of a benefit it may provide.